Skip to content

 Final Thoughts

 In today’s market, you have two choices.
-You can keep playing the cheap-lead game and wonder why your pipeline feels fragile.
+You can keep playing the cheap-lead game and wonder why your pipeline feels fragile and your ROI of Facebook ads is low to nothing.

 Or you can play the recognition game: